PrusaMK2Users/3030_Haribo_Edition/BOM/README.md

 |-----|-----|-----|
 |6|RJ4JP-01-08|IGUS DRYLIN® Bushing|

-- optional, I replaced the 3 in the y carraige and 3 in the x carriage
+- optional, I replaced the 3 in the y carriage and 3 in the x carriage

 ## Prusa Research